 How Does Geothermal Work?

-Moving that heat takes a few pieces of equipment in what’s called a “loop.”
+Moving the Earth’s heat takes a few pieces of equipment in what’s called a “loop.”
 With geothermal heating, there are two common types of loops – open and closed.
-An open loop system relies on two wells, one supply well and one return well, and circulates water via pipes between the two.
-In a closed loop system, a water solution is always in the pipes (think lava lamp), and is circulated through your home’s ventilation.
+An open-loop system relies on two wells, one supply well and one return well, and circulates water via pipes between the two.
+In a closed-loop system, a water solution is always in the pipes (think lava lamp), and is circulated through your home’s ventilation.

 How Can I Learn More?

-C&J Well is your central Indiana expert in everything geothermal.
-From geothermal well digging, to heating and cooling system installation and maintenance, we do it all!
+C&J Well Co. is your central Indiana expert in everything geothermal.
+From geothermal well drilling to heating and cooling system installation and maintenance, we do it all!
 Contact a team member today for a no-hassle analysis of your geothermal needs.